quiprr/NotiPing/.github/ISSUE_TEMPLATE.md

 ---

 **Tell me about your setup:**
 1.)
-What version of Windows 10 are you on?
+What version of iOS are you on, and what device?

 **How can I recreate the issue?**
 1.)